-Second, as the Parish's FLUM identifies appropriate areas for physical development, those development decisions should also be guided by the overall Vision of the comprehensive plan along with the specific goals and policies for each of the elements within the plan.
-The Vision Statement is an overarching ideal for the Parish's desired future developed from input on what citizen's value in their parish and what issues are most important in maintaining a high quality of life.
-The individual element goals and policies are the guidelines for the Parish's policy makers when making decisions about the impact of new development quality of life and if that use fits into the Parish's overall vision.
+Second, as the Parish uses the FLUM to make development decisions, those decisions should also be guided by the overall Vision of the comprehensive plan along with the specific goals and policies for each of the elements within the plan.
+The Vision Statement is an overarching ideal of the Parish's desired future developed from input on what citizen's value in their Parish and what issues are most important in maintaining a high quality of life.
+The individual element goals and policies are the guidelines for the Parish when making decisions about the impact of new development quality of life and if that use fits into the Parish's overall vision.